-Any amount of unearned grant funds that the student must return is called an overpayment.
+Any amount of unearned grant funds that the student must return is called overpayment.
 The maximum amount of a grant overpayment that must be repaid is half of the grant funds the student received or was scheduled to receive.
 The student must arrange with the school or the Department of Education to return the unearned grant funds.
-The requirements for Title IV program funds when a student withdraws, are separate from any Institutional Refund Policy that the school may have.
+The requirements for Title IV program funds when a student withdraws are separate from any Institutional Refund Policy that the school may have.
 Therefore, the student may still owe funds to the school to cover unpaid institutional charges.
-The school may also charge for any Title IV program funds, student can call the Federal Student Aid Information Center at 1-800-4-FEDAID (1-800-433-3243).
+The school may also charge for any Title IV program funds that the school was required to return.
+If a student has questions about Title IV program funds, student can call the Federal Student Aid Information Center at 1-800-4-FEDAID (1-800-433-3243).
 TTY users may call 1-800-730-8913.
 Information is also available on Student Aid on the Web at www.studentaid.ed.gov.

 Determination Date / Withdrawal Date (Official / Unofficial Withdrawal): The actual last date of attendance would be the last day the student was physically in attendance.
 A withdrawal date of a student who had been previously attending could be up to, but not to exceed 14 calendar days from that student's actual last date of attendance.
-An active student officially withdraws when student notifies the school's administrative office of the intention to withdraw from school.
+An active student officially withdraws when a student notifies the school's administrative office of the intention to withdraw from school.
 An active student is considered unofficially withdrawn when the student has been absent for 10 consecutive school days (14 calendar days) from last date of physical attendance without notifying the school's administrative office.